Skip to content

 Central boiler failures during heating season displace hundreds of residents and trigger emergency declarations

 A single boiler serves an entire building or complex.
 When it fails in January, there is no backup.
-Residents are relocated, emergency heating is mobilized at enormous cost, and the authority faces HUD scrutiny and media attention simultaneously.
+Residents relocate, emergency heating mobilizes at enormous cost, and the authority faces HUD scrutiny and media attention at the same time.

 17yr